FranciscoRMendes/FranciscoRMendes.github.io/source/_posts/rfk.md

 For example, say you voted for a pro-Environment, Pro Socialist party.
 Since they are a niche party they formed a coalition with a Socialist party and gave up on Environmental regulation.
 Now had you known the full result of the election in advance, you might not have wanted to give up on Environmentalism, you might have given up on Socialism instead.
 For instance, you could think, *if I cannot live in a cleaner environment I might as well have free markets*.

 This paints a picture of a democracy that is very unstable.
 It is.
 Since the resolution or tolerance between conflicting ideas takes place at the parliament it is very difficult to gauge what issues are deal breakers for the voting population.
 But over time Parliamentary democracies tend to form $2$ major parties with a constellation of smaller parties that reflect minor interest groups.
 Governments are formed by one of the two major parties and a collection of smaller parties.
 We now turn to the other case.

+To fix the issue of stability and to reduce the outsized influence of smaller parties, another form of democracy has been proposed that addresses these issues directly.

 ## Winner Takes All Democracy